 Blog Banter is a idea from Hawty McBloggy where she gives a bunch of gaming-related blogs the same post title and a brief.
 We then all go away and write what it means to us – it sounds like a pretty cool idea, so here’s the first post of Blog Banter which is about Memorable Gaming Moments, from both past and more recent games.

-I’ve already written about various gaming moments during the course of some of my previous posts such as Speedball 2: Brutal Deluxe on Xbox Live, Ghostbusters 3 Game and Football Manager Demo, so I thought I’d approach it from a new angle this time round – from a series of games I’ve liked for around 17 years, namely Sid Meier’s classic Civilization games, where you must ‘Build an Empire to Stand the Test of Time’!
+I’ve already written about various gaming moments during the course of some of my previous posts such as Speedball 2: Brutal Deluxe on Xbox Live, Ghostbusters 3 Game and Football Manager Demo, so I thought I’d approach it from a new angle this time around – from a series of games I’ve liked for around 17 years, namely Sid Meier’s classic Civilization games, where you must ‘Build an Empire to Stand the Test of Time’!

 I have many fond memories of playing the first Civilization game my Commodore Amiga long into the early hours, revelling in the turn-based strategy system that it employed – it was certainly good to be able to have the time to think about your decisions, I was never a big fan of real-time strategy games.
 You took on the role of the leader of a small tribe, you need to survive, explore, trade, expand, wage wars and ultimately over the course of around 6000 years, take control of the planet or be the first to send a spaceship of colonists to Alpha Centauri to win the game!

-Obviously it employed no multiplayer system at this time, but I remember having two Amigas set up next to each other with a mate of mine and we’d start off as the same civilization and play through the game and see who ended up doing the best – now that was DIY multiplayer gaming!
+Obviously, it employed no multiplayer system at this time, but I remember having two Amigas set up next to each other with a mate of mine and we’d start off as the same civilization and play through the game and see who ended up doing the best – now that was DIY multiplayer gaming!

 Civilization also meant that I learnt about history!
-For example, you create different military units as you progress through the game and also build special projects or ‘Wonders of the World’ and you definitely develop a familiarity for these things and even learn what they were – especially when the game came with the obligatory encyclopedia-esque huge manual from Microprose – who seemed to spend as much time writing manuals as they did publishing games back then!
+For example, you create different military units as you progress through the game and also build special projects or ‘Wonders of the World’ and you definitely develop a familiarity for these things and even learn what they were – especially when the game came with the obligatory encyclopedia-style huge manual from Microprose – who seemed to spend as much time writing manuals as they did publishing games back then!

 There’s been numerous instalments along the way and we’re now up to Civilization 4 plus a couple of expansion packs has left us with a game which is fundamentally the same, however it’s had a few changes made along the way, lots more features have been added, the graphics brought up to date and even various multiplayer options have been added.